 We mentioned here that we need to learn more about SEO and how keywords can help your blog get noticed more often, but what other tools does Google offer other than Google Analytics?
 The good news is that there are actually a lot of different Google solutions for bloggers to use that will help them to rank much better in search results, which equals more site visitors.

 A well-known tool from Google is called Google Search Console, previously known as Webmaster Tools.
 It works by measuring your site’s search traffic and performance while fixing common issues that are making your blog show up in fewer searches.

 It also optimizes your content and shows you how visitors are finding your blog.
 Google Search Console is a powerful tool that will alert you of any issues that may have gone unnoticed when you first launched your blog, and you can then fix the problems yourself.
 The best part?
 It’s free!

 Remember to be patient and to persevere, especially in the beginning.
-It is not unusual for a new blog to get very little attention when it first launches, and there are a few reasons for this.
+It’s not unusual for a new blog to get very little attention when it first launches, and there are a few reasons for this.

 There is a balancing act that you need to perform in order to successfully run your own WordPress blog.
 On the one hand, you need to be creative and productive, uploading updates and content as much as possible.

-There are no limits to what you can do with an online blog, regardless of whether you are looking to turn it into a business, or to pursue blogging as a hobby.
-Have you started your own blog already or is it still just an idea you’re considering?
+There are no limits to what you can do with an online blog, regardless of whether you are looking to turn it into a business or to pursue blogging as a hobby.
+This was an article about how to start a WordPress blog, have you started your own blog already or is it still just an idea you’re considering?
 Tell us all about it!